Joey3000/piwik-LoginEncrypted/README.md

 __What is the maximum usable key length?__

 It depends on the integrated cryptographic packages listed above, first and foremost on phpseclib on the server side.
 As well as used server hardware, PHP version and configuration (e.g. if bcmath or gmp extensions are installed, otherwise the pure-PHP implementation will be used).
 This plugin is completely transparent as far as that is concerned.
 If the key is set too long - it will not be generated (the generation will just "hang", until the plugin settings page is reloaded by the user).
 Around the same size, even if generation succeeds, it is possible that password decryption on a subsequent login will run into the Piwik-enforced execution timeout of 30 seconds, causing the login to fail.
-(See the "Troubleshooting" section below on what to do in such a case.)
+(See the FAQ sections below on what to do in such a case.)
 But a key length of 4096 bits should be safe to use for anybody, and is [enough for the foreseeable future](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29#Integer_factorization_and_RSA_problem).
 Also, if one is concerned about actors being able to break a longer key than that, they should switch to properly implemented HTTPS.

 __I get a "Decryption error" shown when trying to log in.
 What does it mean?__